shozibabbas/ng-notifications/README.md

 This component creates controls for creating new notification.
 It allows user to enter details and save notification.
 Notifications get updated in realtime.

+#### 7. RegisterComponent

+This component has controls for creating new user account.
+It allows user to enter his details, then sends them on the server to register.
+After this, the user can login.

+This component uses ```UserService``` to create user.

 ### Services

 This app has following services: